Metadata JSON

 Additional column relationships coming soon!

-Relationships
+## Relationships

 A list of dictionary objects that describe the relationship between 2 connected tables, parent and child.
 The parent table contains the primary key references while the child table has rows that refer to its parent.
 Multiple child rows can refer to the same parent row.

-• "parent_table_name": The name of the parent table
+* `"parent_table_name"`: The name of the parent table

-• "parent_primary_key": The primary key column in the parent table.
-This column uniquely identifies each row in the parent table .
+* `"parent_primary_key"`: The primary key column in the parent table.
+This column uniquely identifies each row in the parent table.
+The column must be an ID or another PII sdtype.\

-• "child_table_name": The name of the child table that refers to the parent
+* `"child_table_name"`: The name of the child table that refers to the parent

-• "child_foreign_key": The foreign key column in the child table.
-The values in this column contain a reference to a row in the parent table
+* `"child_foreign_key"`: The foreign key column in the child table.
+The values in this column contain a reference to a row in the parent table\

-Use multiple dictionaries to represent multiple tables.
+Use multiple dictionaries to represent multiple relationships.

 "relationships": [{